jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 The too-tight rift is formed along the dip of the overall chamber, but with a strange protrusion of rock on the left that stops one from seeing the source of the noise.
 I take off my helmet and stick my head in it, no chance of passing it without significant expansion.

-I head in the opposite direction at the bottom of this small chamber (North), and follow the draught through a series of little muddy chambers, always at this ~60degree slope of the bedding, clambering up and down, and sometimes wriggling along sideways.
+I head in the opposite direction at the bottom of this small chamber (North), and follow the draught through a series of little muddy chambers, always at this \textasciitilde 60degree slope of the bedding, clambering up and down, and sometimes wriggling along sideways.
 There's little dry-pools of mud on the flat surfaces, with collections of colourful pebbles (including lots of little black Haematite flecks) and banded mud structures.

 Jim and Andrej arrive, so we press on together.
 The last little chamber has a rather more tight slope climb out of it, flat underneath the inclined ceiling.